 Mike Shum (b.
-Denver, CO, 1985) is a journalist and filmmaker who specializes in cinematography and production.
-Shum’s work explores the ways in which we perceive and define home within contexts of historical and cultural struggle.
-Through documentary film, Shum draws people into the complicated nature of empathy as a way of featuring the spectrum of human experience from abuses of institutional power to individual trauma.
-Growing up a son of Hong Kong immigrants, Shum seeks to relate his own struggle with defining home through his body of work.
+Denver, CO, 1985) is a filmmaker who explores the ways in which we perceive and define home within contexts of historical and cultural struggle.
+Growing up a son of Hong Kong immigrants, Shum seeks to relate his own struggle through his body of work.